dmorton714/markDown/README.md

 ```python
 from markDown import markdownTable, markdownSeries
 ```
-3. Use the Functions: Once imported, you can use the `dataframe_to_markdown` and `series_to_markdown` functions directly, or you can utilize the extended functionality added to Pandas DataFrame and Series.
+3. Use the Functions: Once imported, you can use the `markdownTable` and `markdownSeries` functions directly, or you can utilize the extended functionality added to Pandas DataFrame and Series.

 For example, to convert a DataFrame to a markdown table: